 There are various bases for assessing the funded status of the Plan on an ongoing basis (see page 14 for detailed calculations).
 One basis is to divide the actuarial value of assets by the Accrued Liability.
-Page 14 shows this ratio to be 88.0% for the current year.
+Page 14 shows this ratio to be 89.9% for the current year.
 An upward trend in this ratio over the years is considered a favorable indicator of the Plan's funding progress.

-Another measure displayed on page 14 is the Unfunded Accrued Liability as a percentage of covered payroll.
+Another measure displayed on page 14 is the Unfunded Actuarial Accrued Liability as a percentage of covered payroll.
 A downward trend in this ratio over time is considered favorable.
+However, in a closed plan such as this one, covered payroll is expected to decline, which will have a leveraging effect on this particular metric.